-- 17.9 In all exercises, performance of a forbidden element will result in a penalty of 1.0 for each violation.
-A forbidden element does not count for Difficulty and Special Requirements. - 17.10 In one exercise, identical elements or links (pair, group or individual) are credited for difficulty once only.
-Repeated identical elements are not considered for fulfillment of Special Requirements. - 17.11 The difficulty values of pair, group and individual elements are defined in the Tables of Difficulty.
+- Individual elements can be performed separately or in a series, but they cannot overlap.
+E.g. back-walkover cut to splits, then a hold in splits, counts as one element, not two separate elements. - 17.10 In all exercises, performance of a forbidden element will result in a penalty of 1.0 for each violation.
+A forbidden element does not count for Difficulty and Special Requirements. - 17.11 In one exercise, identical elements or links (pair, group or individual) are credited for difficulty only once.
+Repeated identical elements are not considered for fulfillment of Special Requirements.
+To be considered as "identical", the element must be identical in all aspects. - 17.12 The difficulty values of pair, group and individual elements are defined in the Tables of Difficulty.